 American Indian/Indigenous Student Initiatives and the Native American and Indigenous Peoples Cohort

 The American Indian/Indigenous Student Initiatives (AISI) partner with the Native American and Indigenous Peoples Cohort (NAIPC) to provide extraordinary events and programs for Ohio State students who wish to learn about the rich heritage and cultures of the American Indian/Indigenous peoples.
 This includes participating in Native American Heritage Month events as well as volunteering in the community at the Native American Indian Center of Central Ohio.
-NAIPC meets bi-weekly on Tuesdays at 7:30 p.m. in the Multicultural Center, located on the first floor of the Ohio Union.
-Contact Melissa Beard Jacob, email@example.com for more information.
+NAIPC meets every 3rd Wednesday of the month at 6:00 p.m. in the Multicultural Center, located on the first floor of the Ohio Union.
+Contact Melissa Beard Jacob, firstname.lastname@example.org for more information.

 Asian/Asian American Leadership Summits